Skip navigation

 Causes

-Aortic arch syndrome problems are most often associated with trauma, blood clots, or malformations that develop before birth.
-The arteries' defects result in abnormal blood flow to the head, neck, or arms.
+Aortic arch syndrome problems can be due to trauma, blood clots, or malformations that develop before birth.
+These defects result in abnormal blood flow to the head, neck, or arms.

-In children, there are multiple types of aortic arch syndromes, including:
+In children, there are many types of aortic arch syndromes, including:

 • Congenital absence of a branch of the aorta